Azure/carnegie-mop/doc/troubleshooting/model_wrapper/AmlEndpointCreating.md

 }
 ```

-### Take action:
+### Take appropriate action:
-- Check AML online endpoint log to see if error within and according to the error take relevant action.
+- Examine the AML online endpoint logs to identify any errors, and then take appropriate actions based on the error.
 ![img.png](images/searchDeploymentLog.png)

-- Check instance(CPU/GPU) quota limitation exceed or not, and delete useless model.
+- Verify whether the instance (CPU/GPU) quota has been exceeded, and remove any unnecessary models.
    ![](images/deleteUselessModel.png)
-- Check if you need remove role assignment or not.
+- Assess if it's necessary to remove role assignments.
-- Re-onboarding model or upgrade model.
+- Consider re-onboarding or upgrading the model.